Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors are Non-Abelian Gerbes

-Despite of the heavy notation, this lemma allows us to transform all the remaining descent data into geometrical data.
-First, the transport functor $\holo(g)$ is a circle bundle $L$ with connection $\omega$ over $Y^{[2]}$.
+Now, via Lemma \ref{lem6} the transport functor $\holo(g)$ is a principal $S^1$-bundle $L$ with connection $\omega$ over $Y^{[2]}$.
 This circle bundle will be the second ingredient of the bundle gerbe. \begin{lemma} The curvature of the connection $\nabla$ on the circle bundle $L$ satisfies \end{lemma}

 \begin{proof} Let $U_{\alpha}$ be open sets covering $Y^{[2]}$, and let $(\widetilde{\mathrm{triv}},\tilde t)$ be a local $i_{S^1}$-trivialization of the transport functor $\holo(g)$ consisting of smooth functors $\widetilde{\mathrm{triv}}_{\alpha}: \mathcal{P}_1(U_{\alpha}) \to \mathcal{B}S^1$ and natural transformations